kubeshop/tracetest/CONTRIBUTING.md

 ### API Server

-Written in Golang, can be seen on the folder `./server`.
-You can see what options do you have to test and build the application by typing `make help` inside the folder.
+Written in Golang, the API Server code is stored in `./server`.
+You can see what options you have to test and build the application by typing `make help` inside the folder.

 To run the server along the database and the Open Telemetry collector, you can run `docker compose` at the root folder of Tracetest, by executing:
 ```sh